-- A follow-up 20-minute appointment is then scheduled to go through your treatment plan and estimate of fees.
+- A follow-up 20-minute appointment may be scheduled to go through your treatment plan and estimate of fees.
 If this appointment is required it will be free of charge.
 During this time, take the opportunity to further discuss with the dentist any questions you may have about the procedures.

 Designing and Planning

 - Once you've accepted your treatment plan, your dentist will design and plan your veneers.
 This starts with a more in-depth conversation about the appearance of your veneers.

 - Impressions of your teeth are taken and a model made on which the dental lab will sculpt the shape of your new teeth – a “diagnostic wax-up”.
 You’ll be shown this wax-up and a mock-up may be transferred to your mouth so you can try in your new teeth.
 We may also use digital technology to show you how your veneers will look on you.